Financial Aid for Future Students | Cal State East Bay

 Cost of Attendance

 At Cal State East Bay, our low tuition rates put your degree within reach.
-The estimated tuition and fees for in-state undergraduate and graduate students are $6,995 and $8,429 per year, respectively.
-For out-of-state students, tuition is paid on a per-unit basis of $396/unit.
+The estimated tuition and fees for in-state undergraduate and graduate students are $7,583 and $9,107 per year, respectively.
+For out-of-state students, tuition is paid on a per-unit basis of $420/unit.
+Details about tuition costs can be found on the Student Financial Services site.
 Other expenses such as books, food, and housing should be also taken into account aside from the mandatory tuition and fees.
 View the detailed cost of attendance.

 Our goal is to make CSUEB as affordable as possible for you.
 With financial aid and scholarships, the cost of attending Cal State East Bay can be significantly lower.
 You can use our Net Price Calculator to estimate the financial aid awards you might receive.
 Please note that the calculator is a tool for estimation, not an actual offer.